Kyleena 19.5 mg intrauterine delivery system

 Keep this medicine out of the sight and reach of children.

-Do not open the blister.
-Only your doctor or nurse should do this.
+Do not open the blister (the plastic container holding Kyleena).
+Only your healthcare professional should do this.

 Do not use this medicine after the expiry date which is stated on the carton and the blister after EXP.
 The expiry date refers to the last day of that month.